VisActor/VChart/docs/assets/guide/en/tutorial_docs/Cross-terminal_and_Developer_Ecology/openinula.md

 ## Syntactic Tags

-Syntactic tags refer to React-VChart encapsulating the chart container and various components as React components exported to developers.
-Developers can define charts in a more semantic and native React-like way.
+Syntactic tags refer to Openinula-VChart encapsulating the chart container and various components as Openinula components exported to developers.
+Developers can define charts in a more semantic and native Openinula-like way.
 It should be noted that the definition content of syntactic tags can be mutually converted with chart spec in most scenarios.
 The main content of this article also explains the relationship between syntactic tags and spec.

 ### Tag Classification

-Currently, React-VChart exports three types of component tags: chart tags, component tags, and series tags.
+Currently, Openinula-VChart exports three types of component tags: chart tags, component tags, and series tags.

 #### Chart Tags